 When you grind coffee beans at home, it’s essential to let them breathe for about 20 minutes before brewing them.
 This allows for a more intense aroma, making your final product flavorful.

 In short, enabling coffee beans to breathe helps them release their flavor into your cup.
 Ground coffee is typically only exposed to oxygen while being bagged—when it hits our countertops and brewing devices, there’s very little room left to expand or breathe.

-5. Start with pre-ground beans when you need it now
+5. Start with pre-ground beans when you need them now

 If you need your coffee right away, there’s nothing wrong with using pre-ground beans—it’s sometimes unavoidable.

 But grinding your own is best if you have time.
-If you use pre-ground beans, pay attention to how long it has been since they were ground; sometimes, coffee starts to go stale two weeks after being ground.
+If you use pre-ground beans, pay attention to how long they have been since they were ground; sometimes, coffee starts to go stale two weeks after ground.

 The higher quality your coffee beans are and the more freshly roasted, the better chance you have of enjoying them at their peak flavor.

 And most importantly: make sure that whatever grinder you use is clean!
 You want those delicious flavors to go into your cup of joe and not onto your countertop.